openkim/kliff/devtool/README.md

 - Update docs at `kliff/docs/source` as necessary

 - Generate docs by running `$ make html` in the `kliff/docs` directory
-  - remove `.git/hooks/pre-commit` so that it will not correct the generated doc files, otherwise ReadTheDoc will try to regenerate it and then fail
-  - after commit it, then `$ pre-commit install` to get pre-commit back
   - Note, check the generated tutorial notebooks -- sometimes sphinx-galley will not correctly capture the stdout and embed it in the file.
 In this case, delete hte .md5 file and return `make html`.
 (Also, do it one be one.)